 Practice overview

-Tim was awarded ‘Chancery Silk of the Year’ at the Chambers & Partners UK Bar Awards 2023.
-He is a specialist in high-value multi-jurisdictional commercial litigation, WFOs, Search Orders, commercial fraud and asset tracing, shareholder disputes, court-appointed receiverships, banking and financial services related claims, commercial arbitration, breach of confidence, ‘soft’ intellectual property and more recently cryptocurrency disputes.
+Tim is a specialist in high-value multi-jurisdictional commercial litigation, WFOs, Search Orders, commercial fraud and asset tracing, shareholder disputes, court-appointed receiverships, banking and financial services related claims, commercial arbitration, breach of confidence, ‘soft’ intellectual property and more recently cryptocurrency disputes.

 He has been involved in a number of important recent cases in the developing area of receiverships by way of equitable execution and cross-border recognition of court appointed receivers, including being retained by English Court Appointed Receivers in litigation in the Turks and Caicos Islands, and he is the author of the chapter on cross-border recognition of court appointed receivers in Kerr & Hunter on Receivers and Administrators, 21st Edition.
 He has also been involved in many of the leading recent cases on collective investment schemes in the Supreme Court and Court of Appeal.
-During the COVID lockdown, he obtained a diploma in Cryptocurrency at LSE, and has been instructed recently on fraud claims involving the misappropriation of cryptocurrency, including the leading case on crypto trust claims, Wang v Darby [2022] Bus L.R 121.
+During the COVID lockdown, he obtained a diploma in Cryptocurrency at LSE, and has been instructed on fraud claims involving the misappropriation of cryptocurrency, including one of the leading cases on crypto trust claims, Wang v Darby [2022] Bus L.R 121.

 Tim is called to the Bar in the BVI, and regularly litigates not only in the London Commercial Court and the BVI but also in Cayman and other offshore jurisdictions.
 Tim is ranked in the directories in both commercial chancery and civil fraud.